 Plenary/Simultaneous Sessions: These are presentations given to either the entire colloquium or in several different locations at the same time.
 The majority of presentations at Mountain Lake fall in this category and presenters in these sessions will have approximately 25–30 minutes to present.

-Research Gallery/Flash Session: In-person, this will be a poster session format in which participants describe current research studies related to general music and/or music teacher education.
-Online, presenters need to be prepared to share their work verbally through a short flash presentation.
+Research Gallery/Flash Session: Presenters will share their work related to current research studies related to general music and/or music teacher education through short flash presentations.